bh654-dev/Interactive-Lab-Hub/Lab 2/README.md

 We strongly discourage literal digital or analog clock display: Be creative.

+### Cat Clock

+For my clock concept, I wanted to represent time through a cat's daily routine instead of using a traditional digital or analog clock.
+The Cat Clock shows what the cat currently needs throughout the day, such as eating, playing, resting, or sleeping.

+The cat has two meal times and three play sessions during the day.
+Between these activities, the cat can be resting, waiting, or sleeping.
+Instead of constantly checking the exact time, the user can understand the part of the day by looking at the cat's current activity.

+The two buttons on the MiniPiTFT can also be used for interaction.
+One button can switch between different screens, while the other can respond to the cat's current need, such as feeding the cat or playing with it.

 ** Insert ideas, sketches, [Verplank diagrams](https://ccrma.stanford.edu/courses/250a-fall-2004/IDSketchbok.pdf)), storyboards for your ideas **